 - Free and Open-source.

-- Platform independent - Portable across the platforms.
+- Portable across the platforms.

-- It can't use for scientific calculations.
+- Can't use it for scientific calculations.

-- Has very wordy syntax.
+- It has a very wordy syntax.

 - It requires more coding lines for specific logic compared with some other known programming languages in the market.

-Different ways of using COBOL programs -
+Different types of COBOL programs -

-- Batch programs
+- Batch programs.

-- Online programs
+- Online programs.

-|Batch programs with COBOL can have the below combination of programming languages.
+|Batch programs with COBOL can have the below combinations -

-|Online programs with COBOL+CICS can have the below combination of programming languages.
+|Online programs with COBOL can have the below combinations -

 |The batch program doesn't require a terminal to run.

-|Batch requires exclusive control over the resources, where another task requires the same resources need to wait until the resource is released by the first task.||Online has shared access across the resources, and multiple tasks can use the resource parallelly.|
+|Batch execution requires exclusive control over the resources, whereas another task needs the same resources has to wait until the first task releases the resources.